J. C. Leyendecker: Sexuality

-Not unusually, no indications (in Leyendecker's own words) survive concerning his sexual desires, behavior, or identity, however what is known about his personal life fits the pattern of many homosexuals who lived during his time.
+No statements (in Leyendecker's own words) survive concerning his sexual desires, behavior, or identity.
+But historians assess elements of his personal life as fitting the pattern they have identified for many gay men who lived during his time.

-Leyendecker never married, and he lived with another man, model Charles A. Beach, for most of his adult life (1903-1951).
-Beach was Leyendecker's studio manager and frequent model, and many biographers describe Beach as Leyendecker's romantic, sexual, or "life" partner.
+Leyendecker never married, and he lived with another man, model Charles A. Beach, for most of his adult life (1903–1951).
+Beach was Leyendecker's studio manager and frequent model, and many biographers describe Beach as Leyendecker's romantic, sexual, or life partner, for reasons stated before.
 They also describe Leyendecker as "gay" or "homosexual."

+Some historians have attributed the homoeroticism in some of Leyendecker's work to his sexuality, while others have pointed to the collaborative nature of commercial art making, which suggests the content of Leyendecker's work was more expressive of the times in which it was created than the artist's sexuality.

 Residences

-In 1915, J. C., brother Frank, and sister Mary Augusta relocated from New York City to a newly built home and art studio in New Rochelle, New York, an art colony and suburb of nearby New York City.
+In 1915, J. C., his brother Frank and sister Augusta Mary relocated from New York City to a newly built home and art studio in New Rochelle, New York, an art colony and suburb of New York City.
 Sometime after 1918, Charles Beach also moved into the New Rochelle home.

 Leyendecker and Beach reportedly hosted large galas attended by people of consequence from all sectors.
 The parties they hosted at their New Rochelle home/studio were important social and celebrity making events.

 While Beach often organized the famous gala-like social gatherings that Leyendecker was known for in the 1920s, he reportedly (by Norman Rockwell) also contributed largely to Leyendecker's social isolation in his later years.
 Beach reportedly forbade outside contact with the artist in the last months of his life.

 Due to his professional success, Leyendecker enjoyed a luxurious lifestyle with large home, domestic servants, and chauffeured car.
-However, when commissions began to wane in the 1930s, he was forced to curtail spending considerably.
-By the time of his death, Leyendecker had let all of the household staff at his New Rochelle estate go, with he and Beach attempting to maintain their home themselves.
+However, when commissions began to wane during the Great Depression, he was forced to curtail spending considerably.
+By the time of his death, Leyendecker had let all of the household staff at his New Rochelle estate go.
+He and Beach tried to maintain their home themselves.

-Death, Burial, Disposition of Estate
+Death, burial, disposition of estate

-Leyendecker died on July 25, 1951, at his home in New Rochelle of an acute coronary occlusion.
+Leyendecker died on July 25, 1951, of an acute coronary occlusion at his home in New Rochelle.
+He was buried alongside his parents and brother Frank at Woodlawn Cemetery in The Bronx, New York City.

-Leyendecker's will directed his estate—house, furnishings, paintings, etc.—be divided equally between his sister and Charles Beach.
+Leyendecker's will directed his estate—house, furnishings, paintings, etc.—be divided equally between his sister Augusta Mary and Charles Beach.
 Though Leyendecker directed Beach to burn his drawings upon his death, Beach instead sold many of his drawings and paintings at a lawn sale.

-Other Leyendecker works were given to the New York Public Library and Metropolitan Museum of Art.
-Mary Augusta retained many of Leyendecker's paitings for Kellogg's cereals, and donated them along with other family ephemera upon her death to the Haggin Museum.
+Other Leyendecker works were sold through New York's Society of Illustrators or given to the New York Public Library and Metropolitan Museum of Art.
+Sister Augusta Mary Leyendecker retained many of J. C. Leyendecker's paintings for Kellogg's cereals, and donated them along with other family ephemera upon her death to the Haggin Museum.

-Leyendecker is buried alongside his parents and brother Frank at Woodlawn Cemetery in The Bronx, New York City.
-Charles Allwood Beach died of a heart attack on June 21, 1954 at New Rochelle.
-The location of his burial is unknown.
-Although the register for St. Paul's Church, New Rochelle, indicates internment at Ferncliff Cemetery in Hartsdale, New York, the cemetery has no record of the burial.